Roxanne Swentzell Biography

 National Museum of the American Indian (NMAI)

-Smithsonian Institute “E-wah-Nee-nee”, Washington,
+Smithsonian Institute “E-wah-Nee-nee”, Washington, DC

 • Auditorium Wall Sculpture Commission